code4com/ciec-code/README.md

 ### Commit work to your personal github
 - Use your personal github account to submit code.
 Create a new account and repo if needed.
 - Commit all of your code to your personal github repo
-### Share your github repo link at he time of meeting
+### Share your github repo link at the time of meeting
 - At the time of meeting, we will ask for your github repo link and we will review your code in the meeting along with you.